anshu2185/flogo-demo/dirpoll/README.md

 # Directory Poller
-This triggers provides your flogo application the ability to poll a bdirectory continuosly and notify whenever anything changes inside that directory.
+This triggers provides your flogo application the ability to poll a directory continuosly and notify whenever anything changes inside that directory.

 ## Installation